 What we don’t: Small size means you’ll likely want a second pad.

 Kinetik’s Newton is the tank of crash pads, with utility and durability emphasized above all else.
-The exterior is made of heavy-duty 1,680-denier nylon—the most durable shell fabric on our list.
-Further, the flap cover uses an extremely strong vinyl and flips around to cover the harness when unpacked, creating a sleek, waterproof base that protects against mud and moisture.
+The exterior is made of heavy-duty 1,680D nylon—the most durable shell fabric on our list.
+Further, the flap cover uses an extremely strong vinyl and flips around to cover the harness when unpacked, creating a sleek, waterproof base that protects against mud and moisture (great for bouldering in the PNW or in the winter).
 And similar to other hybrid-hinge designs like the Black Diamond Mondo above, a 1-inch continuous layer of closed-cell foam covers the Newton’s hinge, eliminating the gutter and dispersing the force of a fall.

 See the Kinetik Newton 4.0 Pad